Lianhe Zaobao: Editorial stance

-The newspaper is also regarded as pro-Beijing, and often includes foreign opinion editorials from pro-Chinese Communist Party sources such as People's Daily, HK01, Ming Pao, Global Times, China Times, Beijing Youth Daily.
-It is one of the few foreign newspapers allowed in China, where foreign media is tightly controlled.
+Zaobao is regarded as pro-Beijing by Western media outlets.
+The newspaper has included articles from pro-Beijing sources such as People's Daily, HK01, Ming Pao, Global Times, China Times and United Daily News.
+It is one of the few foreign newspapers allowed in China, where all media is tightly controlled and content censored.
+According to Radio Free Asia, content about the 1989 Tiananmen Square protests and massacre has been censored from the Zaobao website when accessed from Hong Kong.
+Since 2016, Zaobao has featured opinion columns from Chinese Communist Party officials without noting their party affiliation.